-On-site secure cycle storage and the provision of electric vehicle charging points should be provided in all new developments.
+On-site secure cycle storage and electric vehicle charging points in the village should be provided in any new development, including expansions to existing development such as car parks.

-5.3.1 To maintain the high quality built environment and street scenes of the village, it is important to ensure any new development proposals provide adequate off-street parking provision to reduce or limit any increase in on-street parking and unsafe parking practices.
+To maintain the high quality built environment and street scenes of the village, it is important to ensure any new development proposals provide adequate off-street parking provision to reduce or limit any increase in on-street parking and unsafe parking practices.
 Where garages are provided it is essential they are large enough to store vehicles and provide enough space for the homeowner to use safely.

-5.3.2 New developments should carefully consider access to existing roads.
+New developments should carefully consider access to existing roads.
 Well designed measures such as traffic islands, chicanes, or other techniques to encourage improved traffic flow and safety are supported.
 The NDP encourages the installation of both secure cycle storage - as part of schemes to promote sustainable transport methods and EV charging points within the Parish.